 Funded projects are typically high-risk, high-reward translational research projects that will accelerate the development of therapeutics for neurodegenerative diseases of aging.

 Other criteria apply but are specific to each program; please see the RFA and Program Details documents for details.
-These can be found on this site, on the page for each program (under Funding Opportunities > Open and Upcoming Programs – Canada or Europe).
+These can be found on this site, on the page for each program, listed on the Open and Upcoming Programs webpage.